Where teachers have the highest status

 Finland and Singapore have vastly different approaches to teaching, yet both produce some of the most successful students in the world.

-"If you look at South Korea, Singapore, Finland, teaching has been given status, teachers are treated well, paid well and so much professional development has gone behind them," said Pota.
+"If you look at South Korea, Singapore, Finland, teaching has been given status, teachers are treated well, paid well and so much professional development has gone behind them," said Vikas Pota, CEO of the Varkey Foundation.
 Government will, he says, is 99% of the reason for this.

 "You need teachers who really care.
 The state has a role to play," said Pota.